davideliason/community_quotes/README.md

 ## What

+This is a single page app that uses a single machine to both serve the React files and also serving API requests.
+It does this by the use of a proxy script.
+Express runs on a different port than react.
+React fetches the data that express serves at the API endpoint, saves it to local component state, and renders.

+## How

 First, created mongodb connection using local mongodb instance, populating document via mongo.
 Results served via express as RESTful API.
 ![RESTful JSON](./expressAPI.png)